nopnop2002/esp-idf-mqtt-broker/README.md

 will qos and will retain are ignored.

 - Unsupported MQTT request
-Not responding to these requests:
+Do not respond to these MQTT requests:
 UNSUBSCRIBE
 PUBREC
 PUBREL